- Table of Contents

 4- Assess the hazards

 Once potential hazards are identified, the next step is to assess them based on their likelihood of occurrence and potential consequences.
-This assessment can be done using qualitative or quantitative methods, such as risk matrices or hazard scores.
-Prioritising hazards based on their severity allows the team to focus on addressing the most critical risks first.
+This assessment can use qualitative or quantitative methods, such as risk matrices or hazard scores.
+Prioritising hazards based on severity allows the team to focus on addressing the most critical risks.
 This step provides a rational basis for allocating resources and attention.

 5- Analyse existing controls and safeguards